jferard/fastods/README.md

 (C) M. Schulz 2008-2013 for SimpleODS

-A fast Open Document Spreadsheet (ods) writing library in Java, under GPL v3.
+A very fast and lightweight (no dependency) library for creating ODS (Open Document Spreadsheet, mainly for Calc) files in Java.
+It's a Martin Schulz's SimpleODS fork.

 **Please note that FastODS is almost ready for production use.
 The version 1.0 is coming.**